Recommendations are independently chosen by Reviewed’s editors. Purchases you make through our links may earn us a commission.

 Rachael Ray Yum-o!
 Nonstick Oven Lovin' Loaf Pan

-It has a silly name and it doesn’t look like a professional tool, but when it came to results and ease of use, we liked everything about the Rachael Ray Yum-o!
-Oven Lovin' Loaf Pan for loaf baking.
-First of all, the handles are large and have silicone inserts in Rachael’s signature orange color that make it super easy to get a firm grip on the pan.
+It has a silly name and it doesn’t look like a professional tool, but when it came to the pan’s performance and ease of use, we liked everything about the Rachael Ray Yum-o!
+Oven Lovin' Loaf Pan.
+We found this to be the best bread pan for baking.
+Plus, the handles are large and have silicone inserts in Rachael’s signature orange color that make it super easy to get a firm grip on the pan.
 The nonstick finish never faltered, even when we didn’t grease the pan.
-And because the nonstick finish is dark, it gave a nice deep crust to white bread.
-The Rachael Ray is roomier than some of the others we tested, so meatloaf juices never bubbled over onto the oven floor.
+And because the nonstick finish is dark, it gives a nice deep crust to white bread.
+This 1-pound loaf pan is lightweight, yet still roomier than some of the others we tested, so meatloaf juices never bubbled over onto the oven floor.
 As it’s safe up to 500°F, you can quickly brown off a crumb topping, if need be.

 The USA Pan Loaf Pan will save your cakes from a deeply browned crust.